Sudhir Naik

 For Bombay, however, Naik did very well and in the Ranji Trophy he scored 2687 runs (40.10) with a highest score of 200 not out against Baroda in 1973–74.
 But perhaps Naik's biggest distinction was that he led Bombay to an unexpected Ranji Trophy triumph in 1970–71.
 It was a badly depleted side with the stars being away with the Indian team in the West Indies.
 But Naik making adroit use of the limited resources proved himself to be an astute captain.

-He has a much extensive and impressive career in the domestic Indian cricket in varied capacities of cricketer, coach and ground-curator.
+Naik had a most extensive and impressive career in the domestic Indian cricket in varied capacities of cricketer, coach and ground-curator.

-He started his career by playing for Bombay University and later went on to captain the Tata Oil Mills team where he was an employee.
-He is a rare combination of a cricketer and an organic chemist with first class in MSc in Organic Chemistry from Ruparel College in Bombay.
+Naik started his career by playing for Bombay University and later went on to captain the Tata Oil Mills team where he was an employee.
+He was a rare combination of a cricketer and an organic chemist with first class in MSc in Organic Chemistry from Ruparel College in Bombay.

-Beside playing for India, he also captained Bombay in the Ranji Trophy for several years.
-He remains active in the game as the coach at his own National Cricket Club, Mumbai which has produced star cricketers for India like Zaheer Khan and Wasim Jaffer and many like Rajesh Pawar, Raju Sutar and Paras Mhambrey who are past and present players for Mumbai.
+Besides playing for India, he also captained Bombay in the Ranji Trophy for several years.
+He remained active in the game as the coach at his own National Cricket Club, Mumbai which has produced star cricketers for India like Zaheer Khan and Wasim Jaffer and many like Rajesh Pawar, Raju Sutar and Paras Mhambrey who are past and present players for Mumbai.

-Since 2005 he has an added responsibility on his shoulders.
-He is the Ground In charge at the Wankhede Cricket Stadium taking care of the wicket and the outfield, in preparation for cricket matches.
+From 2005 he had an added responsibility on his shoulders.
+He was the Ground In charge at the Wankhede Cricket Stadium taking care of the wicket and the outfield, in preparation for cricket matches.
 He prepared the much-praised pitch and outfield at the Wankhede Cricket Ground in Mumbai on which the final of the 2011 World Cup was played.
 India won the World Cup and Naik's efforts were clearly one of the most important factors in the entertaining day's play.

-Currently Naik is overlooking the preparation of grounds and pitches of the west zone in the capacity of West Zone In-charge of BCCI's Ground and Pitch Committee.
+Naik was overlooking the preparation of grounds and pitches of the west zone in the capacity of West Zone In-charge of BCCI's Ground and Pitch Committee.

+Naik died on 5 April 2023, at the age of 78.